 Most of the reported Andean cat sightings (of which there are few) have been during the daytime, although studies through camera traps and observations of a radio-collared animal indicate their activity is mainly at night or dawn and dusk.

 The Andean mountain cat has an ashy-gray fur, a gray head, ears, and face, with brown patchy stripes running horizontally across its back.
 Its long bushy tail has 6–9 rings, which are dark brown to black.
 The markings of juveniles are darker and smaller than those of adults.

 Its lips and cheeks are surrounded in puffy white fur.
 Two dark brown lines run from the corners of the eyes across the cheeks, like some kind of war paint.

 Its magnificent tail is about 70% as long as its body length.

 The Andean mountain cat is often hunted for food and traditional medicine, as well as for its fur.
-Stuffed specimens are sometimes used for spiritual ceremonies, as the Andean cat is considered sacred to indigenous communities and associated with rich harvests, abundance of livestock.
+Stuffed specimens are sometimes used for spiritual ceremonies, as the Andean cat is considered sacred to Indigenous communities and associated with rich harvests and an abundance of livestock.

 Since 1999, the Alianza Gato Andino (Andean Cat Alliance) has been spearheading conservation efforts in all range countries.
 In 2004 the Andean Cat Conservation Action Plan began compiling and organizing the existing information on the Andean cat, including listing protected areas where Andean cat presence is confirmed or suspected.

 Local community engagement is a primary concern for the Andean Cat Alliance, to tie traditional cultural reverence for the cat with conservation education.Explore Earth's Bioregions